Looking for conversation starters

 Some people would rather stick a skewer in their left eye than enter a room full of strangers.
 I’m not quite that bad, but I am a little introverted.
 Most people who know or have met me wouldn’t believe it, but it’s true.
 If you’re anything like me do what I do: arrive at networking events early before the crowd begins to assemble.
 Trust me, it’s more manageable watching a “room” grow [gradually] than walking into it with a hundred (or more) people.
 I’ll share some conversation starters for networking in a bit?

 Either way, networking is an unavoidable “must”.
-You never know what a friendly stranger has to offer your business/organization.
+You never know what a friendly stranger has to offer your business or organization.
 Similarly, I guarantee you someone at the networking event needs to know about your services or product.
 Count on it.

-This goes without saying, but be sure to look to the part – dress professionally. like the outfit above from my hobby blog, www.my40somethinglife.com.
+This goes without saying, but be sure to look the part – dress professionally.
+I really don’t feel I should have to explain that any further.

 Here are 5 great questions and conversations starters to ask a person at a networking event: